Settings

 Each configuration can manage common settings and site-specific settings for devices in the fleet.

-• Common settings are those settings that have the same value applied to all devices managed by the configuration.
+- Common settings are those settings that have the same value applied to all devices managed by the configuration.
 An example of a common setting might be a timeout value for connections.
 All devices managed by the configuration use the same timeout value.

-• Site-specific settings vary in value across devices managed by the configuration.
+- Site-specific settings vary in value across devices managed by the configuration.
 An example of a site-specific setting might be an IP address.
 The IP address assigned to each device differs so all devices can work on the same network.

 Site-specific settings can be marked as required or optional.

-• The configuration scan fails when required site specific settings are not present.
+- The configuration scan fails when required site specific settings are not present.

-• If optional site-specific settings are not present the common setting is applied for that value.
+- If optional site-specific settings are not present the common setting is applied for that value.

 The Remote Manager UI uses its own conventions when updating configurations and settings.
 Using different conventions might cause your configuration or settings not to work with the UI.
 The recommended approach is to use the UI or API to manage your configurations and settings, but not both.
 Some conventions of the UI include but are not limited to:

-• A specific naming for the device_fileset setting that allows the UI to separately manage files referenced by the configuration
+device_filesetsetting that allows the UI to separately manage files referenced by the configuration - Using optional settings attributes like

-• Leaving values out of the settings payload that are unset instead of setting them to an empty string or spaces.
+@managedat every level of the configuration instead of utilizing the hierarchical nature of those values. - Leaving values out of the settings payload that are unset instead of setting them to an empty string or spaces.

-For historical reasons, an API payload describes each setting using a scope value.
 The scope of a setting is common, mixed, and matched.
 You can think of it as if the scope value describes where the setting comes from when being applied to a device.

-• common - The setting is applied from only the common value
+- common - The setting is applied from only the common value

-• mixed - Allow a site-specific setting.
+- mixed - Allow a site-specific setting.
 The setting is applied based on either the common or the site-specific value.
 If both are present, the site-specific value takes precedence.
 I.e. The site-specific value is optional.

-• matched - Require a site-specific setting.
+- matched - Require a site-specific setting.
 The setting is applied based only on the site-specific value.
 The scan fails for a device if the setting is not present in the site-specific settings for a device.

 Configuration common settings